tillbiskup/aspecd/docs/roadmap.rst

 * Reporter: Method for adding dict representations of datasets to context

-* Reporter task: Operating on recipes, *i.e.* report on all tasks in a recipe
+* Report task: Operating on recipes, *i.e.* report on all tasks in a recipe

-* Reporter task: Adding arbitrary dict representations of properties of datasets/results to context
+* Report task: Adding arbitrary dict representations of properties of datasets/results to context

-* Templates for creating derived packages

 * Default report templates for each type of processing/analysis task

   Includes deciding where to store these templates, whether to have them stored in different directories for different languages, and alike.
 Ideally, templates should be copied to a user-accessible directory for modifying there.

+* Templates for creating derived packages

 * Logging